CLASSIC MOTOCROSS IRON: 1967 GREEVES CHALLENGER

 Bert Greeves began making motorcycles in 1951 and produced his first racing motorcycle in 1954.
 Total production output in 1954 was 14 motorcycles, but Bert upped that to 17 in 1955, only to dip back to 13 in 1956.
 It’s not that Bert didn’t take motorcycles seriously, but his fortune had been earned making wheelchairs and invalid cars.
 Motorcycles were a hobby.

 But, they were soon to take on a more important role at the Essex, England, factory.
 Originally outfitted with a 197cc Villiers 20S engine that pumped out 15 horsepower, the iron barrel limited its potential.
-Greeves eventually produced their own aluminum cylinder and pushed the horsepower of the now 250cc Villiers engine up to 24 horsepower.
+Greeves eventually produced their own aluminum cylinders and pushed the horsepower of the now 250cc Villiers engine up to 24 horsepower.
 After an unsuccessful attempt to use the new Villiers Starmaker engine, Greeves produced his own engine.

 The Greeves Challenger engine was purpose-built for motocross from the ground up.
 By today’s standards, it was crude.
 But with its aluminum barrel and head, 30mm Amal Monobloc, Alpha-made crankshaft, Steffa magneto, long-stroke (66mm bore x 72mm stroke) and newly developed expansion chamber, it was the fastest 250cc motocross engine made in the ’60s.